DynamiteAI/dynamite-nsm/scripts/README.md

 #### LogStash

-ElasticSearch functions as the main location for indexing normalized log files.
+LogStash is responsible for raw log normalization and enrichment.

 | Config                               | Location                                   |
 |--------------------------------------|--------------------------------------------|